-Bridging Oregon pushes back on the familiar story, the one we hear in conversations with neighbors, see on the Internet, and read in the news—the one that says we are divided: politically, racially, ethnically, economically, geographically, and generationally.
+When we think of “divides,” many of us think of a familiar story, one that we hear in conversations with neighbors, see on the Internet, and read in the news.
+It goes like this: we are a nation, a state, a community divided—politically, racially, ethnically, economically, geographically, and generationally.
 But the truth is more complicated than that.

-Participants will gather in four half-day sessions to explore topics relevant to local and regional communities.
-The group will address how perceived and real differences inform experiences, and learn how to facilitate challenging conversations in their personal and professional networks.
+Participants take part in four half-day gatherings to explore topics relevant to local and regional communities, address how our differences and our perceived and real divides inform our experiences, and learn how to facilitate challenging conversations in personal and professional networks.

 The first two Bridging Oregon cohorts took place in Central Oregon and Southern Oregon in 2018.
 In 2019, Oregon Humanities will expand this initiative to communities in other regions of the state, first in the Gorge region and then in Eastern Oregon.

 If you have questions about this program please contact April Slabosheski at (503) 241-0543, ext.
 123, or email@example.com.